waxs/que/README.md

 ![test](https://github.com/waxs/que/workflows/test/badge.svg?branch=master)

 Que pasa?
 Que JS is a small helper to create and read URI queries with Javascript.
-Que JS will handle strings, numbers and arrays and parse them on your command.
+Que JS will handle strings, numbers, booleans and arrays and parse them on your command.
 You can mask your query using the mask option using a base-64 conversion.
-It's simple and quick to setup and helps gaining control over data to be stored within the URL of your web page.
-So how does it work?
+It's simple and quick to setup and helps gaining some extra control over query management.
+That said, how does it work in a nutshell?

 ```javascript
 const query = new Que();